vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 ![png](../images/2nd_post_linear_programming/output_8_1.png)

-Now the above plot is pretty, but not very intuitive for the way I think.
+Now the above plot is pretty, but perhaps not very intuitive.
 Let's try a more explicit 3-diminesional view:

 ```python